thixotropist/ghidra_import_tests/content/en/docs/exemplars/_index.md

 #### Notes

 The decompiler translates *all* fence instructions as `fence()`.
 This kernel module uses 8 distinct `fence` instructions to request memory barriers.
-The sleigh files should probably be extended to show either `fence(1,5)` or the linux macro names given in `linux/arch/riscv/include/asm/barrier.h`.
+The sleigh files should probably be extended to show either `fence(1,5)` or the Linux macro names given in `linux/arch/riscv/include/asm/barrier.h`.

 ### Fedora system libraries

-System libraries like `libc.so` and `libssl.so` typically link to versioned sharable object libraries like `libc.so.6` and `libssl.so.3.0.5`.
+System libraries like `libc.so` and `libssl.so` typically link to versioned shareable object libraries like `libc.so.6` and `libssl.so.3.0.5`.
 Ghidra imports
 RISCV system libraries well.

 Relocation types observed include: